agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 20.md

     B --> E["3.
 SPAC Acquisition: A 'blank check' company that is already public (SPAC) acquires the private company, making it public."];
 ```

-1.  **Initial Public Offering (IPO):** This is the traditional route. [cite\_start]The company hires an investment bank to help it issue brand new shares to the public[cite: 3445].
+1.  **Initial Public Offering (IPO):** This is the traditional route.
+The company hires an investment bank to help it issue brand new shares to the public.
 This process raises fresh capital for the company.
 The IPOs of companies like Zomato in India are great examples.
-2.  **Direct Listing:** In a direct listing, no new shares are created. [cite\_start]The company simply facilitates the sale of existing shares from insiders (like founders and early investors) directly to the public on an exchange[cite: 3448].
+2.  **Direct Listing:** In a direct listing, no new shares are created.
+The company simply facilitates the sale of existing shares from insiders (like founders and early investors) directly to the public on an exchange.
 This provides liquidity for insiders but doesn't raise capital for the company itself.
-3.  [cite\_start]**Special Purpose Acquisition Company (SPAC):** A **SPAC** is a shell company that goes public with the sole purpose of finding and merging with a private company[cite: 3444].
+3.  **Special Purpose Acquisition Company (SPAC):** A **SPAC** is a shell company that goes public with the sole purpose of finding and merging with a private company.
 When the SPAC acquires the private company, the private company effectively becomes public.
 It's often seen as a faster way to go public than a traditional IPO.

 > [\!TIP]
 > **CFA Exam Tip ✍️:** Be able to clearly distinguish between an IPO, a direct listing, and a SPAC.
 The key difference is how capital is raised and whose shares are being sold. **IPO** = new shares, new capital. **Direct Listing** = existing shares, no new capital. **SPAC** = a merger with an already-public shell company.